 Chicken and pork are popular dishes along with fish.
 As well as being the most exciting date in the Chinese calendar, in many households Nian Ye Fan is also a time for humble comfort dishes which emphasise the important traditions of family and sharing.

 This year we're ushering in the Year of the Horse with a clay pot chicken dish with wood ear mushrooms.
 We're accompanying the subtle flavours and intriguingly chewy textures with fish fragrant aubergines, red braised pork, Sichuan-style greens with minced pork and steamed rice.
-For an extra special touch to a Chinese New Year Eve's dinner party serve the meal with patterned chopsticks decorated with traditionally dressed gentlemen.
+For an extra special touch to a Chinese New Year Eve's dinner party serve the meal with patterned chopsticks.

 For dessert, niángāo is a traditional sticky cake made from glutinous rice flour, coconut milk and Chinese brown sugar.
 Niángāo translates as 'year high' reflecting a hope for a happier and more prosperous New Year.
 Some sources suggest that the cake was made as an offering for the Kitchen God - “with the aim that his mouth will be stuck with the sticky cake, so that he can’t badmouth the human’s family to the God of all Gods”.